 The Carl and Ruth Shapiro Foundation, founded in 1961, supports Arts and Culture, Education, Health and Hospitals, Jewish Causes and Social Welfare programs primarily in Greater Boston.
 The Carroll Center’s Apple Training Lab is part of the Foundation’s Disability Inclusion Initiative, a program area focused on assisting individuals with disabilities as they strive to achieve independence, community integration and a better quality of life.

-If you are someone you know is interested in receiving training in Voiceover or Zoom for OSX and iOS devices, please take the time to fill out the form below.
+If you are someone you know is interested in receiving training in Voiceover or Zoom for OSX and iOS devices, please contact the Carroll Center.